Tornado

 hazard and injury.

-Avoid disaster areas.
-Your presence might hamper rescue and other
+- Avoid disaster areas.
+Your presence

-emergency operations, and put you at further risk from the residual effects
+emergency operations, and put you at further risk from the residual

 of tornadoes.

-Stay out of damaged buildings.
-Tornadoes can cause great damage,
+- Stay out of damaged buildings.

 creating further hazards.
-If you are away from home, return only when authorities
+If you are away from home, return only when

 say it is safe.

-When entering damaged buildings, use extreme caution.
-Moving through
+- When entering damaged buildings, use extreme

 debris presents further hazards.
 Carefully watch every step you take.

-Wear sturdy shoes.
-The most common injury following a disaster is
+- Wear sturdy shoes.
+The most common

 cut feet.

-Use battery-powered lanterns or flashlights when examining buildings.
+- Use battery-powered lanterns or flashlights

-Battery-powered lighting is the safest and easiest, preventing fire hazard
+Battery-powered lighting is the safest and easiest, preventing fire

 for the user, occupants, and building.

-Examine walls, floors, doors, staircases, and windows to make sure that
+- Examine walls, floors, doors, staircases, and

 the building is not in danger of collapsing.